 MAS (Maritime Assault Suit) Grey was introduced by London Bridge Trading as a color variant that would provide optimum environmental blending for Navy SEALs to wear while conducting VBSS (vessel boarding search and seizure) and maritime operations.
 The color gray has a history of working well to prevent identification and works well within most environments due to its lack of contrast across the color spectrum.
 Given the obvious benefits of the color, and this shade in particular, Navy SEALs began utilizing MAS Grey for nighttime operations in addition to maritime operations.
 Originally developed for SEAL Team 6/DEVGRU, very few MAS Grey items were ever issued to Naval Special Warfare operators.

-Various manufacturers of battle-rattle and tactical apparel build gear in colors intended to sync well with MAS Grey, but LBT (London Bridge Trading) is, or was, the only company that actually makes it.
+Many manufacturers who haven’t licensed MAS Grey produce an array of items in colors intended to sync well with MAS Grey.
 What began as the Maritime Assault Suit transitioned into plate carries, chest rigs, packs, bags, and all sorts of stuffs.
-Happily for those who want to jock up in full MAS Gray loadout, there are several hues that work well with it.
+Happily, for those who want to jock up in full MAS Gray loadout or at least be matchy-matchy, there are several hues that work well with it.

 That’s a Good Thing, because tactical fashion and LARPing is a thing.
 And it’s not necessarily a bad thing.

 You got your Wolf Grey, Urban Grey, Stone Gray, Glacier Grey…plus Toad Vine from S&S Precision, SUD Gray from EMDOM, Urban Wolf from Blue Force Gear, Steel Grey from UF Pro, and others; then ya gotcher Croc, Graphite, and several that would work in combo if nothing else is available (i.e. Range Green).
 Cerakote actually offers a couple of “Tactical Grey” colorways (C-228 and H-227).